Nilshut/data-visualization-project3/README.md

 ---

-We build a visualization tool with d3 for exploring connections from scientist in the DFG (Deutsche Forschungsgemeinschaft) data including multiple filtering options for the user.
+We built a visualization tool with [`d3`](https://github.com/d3/d3) for exploring connections between scientists in the DFG (Deutsche
+Forschungsgemeinschaft) data including multiple filtering options.

 ## Table of contents: